The first phase of Renderings (13 works in 6 languages) was published in December 2014 in Fordham University’s literary journal Cura.

 David Ferry will read some of his translation work at MIT, at a location to be determined.

 A discussion of literary translation with John Cayley.
 Cayley is a professor of Literary Arts at Brown University in Rhode Island, and is a publisher and translator as well as a poet, particularly known for his electronic poetic work.

 A discussion of literary translation with David Ferry.
 Ferry, like many of our other guests, is both a poet and translator.
 His rendering of Gilgamesh is particularly acclaimed, but he has also translated much of Virgil's work as well as Horace's Odes.
 He is the recipient of multiple awards including the Harold Morton Landon Translation Award and the National Book Award for Poetry.

-laureate of the United States, and an award-winning literary translator.
+three-time poet laureate of the United States, and an

 Prof. Pinksy is also the author of Mindwheel, an interactive fiction published in 1984.